 - Mix VitroGel hydrogel solution with the cell suspension from above at 4:1 (v/v) ratio to get the final cells in the hydrogel at 10K with 10% FBS supplement.

 Note: Do not make 2X (or higher) concentration medium.
 The ionic molecules in the medium would affect hydrogel formation.
-The high concentration medium might make gel chunky or non-uniform.
+The high concentration medium might make the gel chunky or give the gel a heterogeneous consistency.

 Bone marrow cells (OP9) 3D cultured in VitroGel LDP3 with 2% and 10% FBS.
 The cells were encapsulated in hydrogel matrix with 2% and 10% final FBS concentrations respectively.
 The images were taken 18 hours after cell seeding